ibressler/ibressler.github.io/content/privacy.en.md

 **Further notes on processing operations, procedures and services:**

 - **Contact form:** If users contact us via our contact form, e-mail or other communication channels, we process the data communicated to us in this context to process the communicated request.
 For this purpose, we process personal data in the context of pre-contractual and contractual business relationships, insofar as this is necessary for their fulfillment and otherwise on the basis of our legitimate interests as well as the interests of the communication partners in responding to the requests and our statutory retention obligations; Legal basis: Contractual performance and pre-contractual inquiries (Art.
 6 para.
 1 p.
 1 lit. b.
 GDPR), Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f.
 GDPR).

-## Surveys and polls {#m408}

-We conduct surveys and interviews in order to collect information for the respective communicated survey or interview purpose.
-The surveys and questionnaires we conduct (hereinafter "surveys") are evaluated anonymously.
-Personal data is only processed insofar as this is necessary for the provision and technical implementation of the surveys (e.g. processing of the IP address in order to display the survey in the user's browser or to enable the survey to be resumed with the aid of a cookie).

-- **Types of data processed:** Contact data (e.g. e-mail, phone numbers); content data (e.g. entries in online forms); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).
-- **Data subjects:** Communication partners; participants.
-- **Purposes of processing:** Feedback (e.g., collecting feedback via an online form).
-- **Legal basis:** Legitimate interests (Art.
-6 para.
-1 p.
-1 lit. f.
-GDPR).

-**Further notes on processing processes, procedures and services:**

-- **Google form:** Creation and analysis of online forms, surveys, feedback forms, etc; service provider: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland; parent company: Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; Legal basis: Legitimate interests (Art.
-6 para.
-1 p.
-1 lit. f.
-GDPR); Website: https://www.google.de/intl/de/forms; Privacy policy: https://policies.google.com/privacy; Order processing agreement: https://workspace.google.com/terms/dpa_terms.html; Standard contractual clauses (ensuring data protection level for processing in third countries): https://cloud.google.com/terms/eu-model-contract-clause.

 ## Presence in social networks (social media) {#m136}